Student Support Services

 It is an integral part of the support system available to students.
 The support offered by the team seeks to address and aid students in removing barriers to learning.
 The team delivers its provision through one to one mentoring, manages the counselling service in the school and depending on needs can run group support programmes.
 The support in place aim to empower students by raising levels of self-esteem and self-awareness in order to prepare them for opportunities, responsibilities and experiences in both school and adult life.

 One to One Mentoring:

 Mentoring sessions are one hour weekly sessions for a minimum of six weeks, dependent on need.
 The aims of the sessions are to support and coach individual students with their holistic wellbeing in mind.

 One to One Counselling is offered by the Catholic Children’s Society.
-Students meet their counsellors weekly.
-These trained psychotherapists provide the necessary and individualised support according to needs.
+Students meet their counsellor weekly.
+These trained therapists provide the necessary and individualised support according to needs.

 Ambassadors groups, there are three Ambassadors groups across the years, to support students in the school community, they are:

 The Transition Ambassadors = supporting students transitioning from year 6 to year 7, helping the integration to secondary school for the youngest year group.

 Anti-Bullying Ambassadors = students from all year groups raise anti-bullying awareness throughout the year, with different activity leading in assemblies during National Anti-Bullying week.

 ANTI-BULLYING AMBASSADOR TESTIMONIALS